Our mission is to improve opportunities and outcomes for young people by bridging the gap between research and practice in education

 Dr Vicki HargravesEarly Childhood Education Expert

 Vicki is our resident early childhood education (ECE) experts, a role which sees her facilitating our ECE webinar series, developing many of our online courses, and writing a number of our research reviews.
-Vicki is a teacher, mother, writer, and researcher living in Tasmania, Australia.
+Vicki is a teacher, mother, writer, and researcher living in Cairns, Australia.
 Her PhD used philosophy to explore creative approaches to understanding early childhood education.
 She is inspired by the wealth of educational research that is available and is passionate about making this available and useful for teachers.

 Amanda Howley-RouseOffice Manager